lexffe/discorder/doc/getting-started.md

 After that you're pretty much set, you should check out [doc/defaults.md](https://github.com/jonas747/discorder/blob/master/doc/defaults.md) for the default keybinds and theme

+The most important default keybinds are:

+ - ctrl-s: opens the server window
+ - ctrl-space: toggles a server for listening
+ - alt-backspace: goes back

 ### Customization

 Discorder is customizable, you can change the appearence and the keybindings.